• Skip to primary navigation

 Preheat oven to 400F.

-Combine the flour with the salt in a large bowl.
+Combine the flour with a teaspoon salt in a large bowl or skillet.
 Add the oil and the water and knead until dough forms.
 If the dough requires, add more water.
 Cover and refrigerate for 10 minutes.

 Form the empanada dough mix into ping-pong-sized balls.
 Flatten each ball with a rolling pin.